Five Cash Flow Mistakes that Could Sink Your Business!

 I feel embarrassed asking for payment

-I only talk about late payment with my clients via email or text messages
+Email or messenging is easier when I want to talk about late payment with my clients

 I only ever chase for payment when the bank balance is looking a bit low